MonsieurV/monsieurv.github.io/_drafts/different-ways-to-launch-a-program-at-startup.markdown

 ---
 layout: post
 author: yoan
-title: "Seven Different Ways To Run A Program At Startup"
+title: "Seven Ways To Start A Program At Boot Time"
 categories: [sysadmin]
 tags: [Sysadmon, Linux, Unix, Daemon]
 brief: "A comprehensive guide to run a programs at boot time on Unix distributions."